strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

   }}
 />

-As you will see in the terminal, your project is now building locally and also getting ready to be deployed on Strapi Cloud later.
+As you will see in the terminal, your project is now building locally.

 :::info
 * The `quick start` installation sets up Strapi with a SQLite database.
 Other databases and installation options are available (see [CLI installation guide](/dev-docs/installation/cli)).